DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 These mutations in TREX1 and SAMHD1 are inherited in an autosomal-dominant manner [4,6].
 Heterozygous mutation (mutation of one allele) in these genes lead to the accumulation of nucleic acids (eg, double-stranded DNA, RNA–DNA duplexes).

 TREX1 mutations have also been described in other conditions related to microvascular endothelial dysfunction, such as dominant retinal vasculopathy and cerebral leukodystrophy.

 Chilblain LE begins as red or dusky purple patches, papules, and plaques that are initiated or exacerbated by exposure to cold and moisture in a cool climate.
 The lesions are often pruritic and painful.

 The common sites involved are the fingers, toes, heels, and soles of the feet.
 Less frequently, the lesions may be present on the nose, ears, palms, knuckles, elbows, knees, and lower legs.

 People living in regions with warmer and drier climates may not develop typical chilblains.

-In some circumstances, chilblains may represent lupus pernio with pre-existing LE rather than chilblain LE .
-In these cases, although the two entities are clinically similar and both associated with systemic disease (sarcoidosis and systemic lupus erythematosus, respectively), the prognosis and treatment regimens are distinct .
+In some circumstances, chilblains may represent lupus pernio with pre-existing LE rather than as chilblain LE .
+Although the two entities are clinically similar and both are associated with systemic disease (sarcoidosis and systemic lupus erythematosus, respectively), the prognosis and treatment regimens are distinct .